FastRobotsCornell/FastRobots-2025/docs/labs/Lab8.md

 ### Controlled Stunts

-Pick one of the following tasks, according to what you picked in lab 6.
+Pick one of the following tasks.
 All of the related stunts must be performed on the tracks setup in the lab (or hallway outside of the lab).
 We have set up crash pads which should help prevent excessive damage when vehicles go rogue.
 We will need video evidence that your stunt works at least three times, and graphs showing the sensor data, KF output (if applicable), and motor values with time stamps.

-#### Task A: Position Control
+#### Task A: Flip

 Your robot must start at the designated line (<4m from the wall), drive fast forward, and upon reaching the sticky matt with a center located 0.5m from the wall, perform a flip, and drive back in the direction from which it came.
    - Your stunt will be considered successful if your robot manages to do a flip.
 The score will depend on how quickly (if at all) you make it back past the initial starting line.
 If your robot runs off at an angle without re-crossing the starting line this is a failed run.